Ferohmd/MS1-Project/README.md

 ![Preview Mobile](docs/preview/mobile/home(1).png "Preview")

 ## What is achieved?
-  - main navigation menu and a structured layout
+  - Main navigation menu and a structured layout
-  - accessibility
+  - Accessibility
   - Photos showcased
-  - Provided links to external resources (social icons)
+  - Provided links to external resources (social media icons)
   - Website includes 4 pages
   - Wrote custom CSS code that passed through the official (Jigsaw) validator with no issues
   - Used CSS media queries